godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 .. image:: img/PartOneFinished.png

+.. error:: TODO: redo this image!

-By the end of this part you will have a working first person character with a mouse based camera that can walk, jump, and sprint around the game environment in any direction
+By the end of this part you will have a working first person character who can move around the game environment, look around with a mouse based first person camera, that can jump into the air, turn on and off a flash light, and sprint.

-Getting everything setup
+Getting everything ready
 ------------------------
 Launch Godot and open up the project included in the starter assets.